jayprakashkumar1/JayprakashKumar1.github.io/README.md

 # JayprakashKumar1.github.io
 Set your Daily Task and complete it.It willl keep track of your all todo offline.
-Basic concept of local storage and JSON is used.
+Basic concept of local storage is javascript  is used.
 More functionality will be added soon.

 Let's  see some snapshots :